rockstor/rockstor-doc/mdraid-mirror/boot_drive_howto.rst

   /dev/md125      923M  100M  761M  12% /boot

-Note that that installer will by default continue this raid building / resync process on first boot and this will delay the systems availability.
+Note that that installer will by default continue this raid building / resync process on first boot which may reduce the systems performance.
 If you are experiencing slow response times on the first boot after install check the raid status using the above cat command.
 On slow hardware it may be advisable to wait until all the md devices have completed their resync.
+This could take anywhere from minutes to hours, but an estimated time left is given for each md device listed.

 Disaster Recovery
 -----------------